Beginners Swimming Lesson 2

 Lifting feet off the ground while supported

-- Can they release a hand and hold on with one?
+• Challenge them to release one hand and hold on with the other.

 Assessment for Learning 2